- 2.58k views

 You may not think the coldest, driest, windiest place on earth is a desirable travel destination, but then you haven’t heard enough about Antarctica!
 While this enigmatic continent is known for its remoteness and extreme elements, it is also these aspects that make it such an impressive place to visit.
 But when is the best time to visit Antarctica?
 The changing and sometimes unpredictable weather make this a tricky question to answer, but we’ve pinned down the best time to travel to earth’s most untamed place.

-It’s important to plan your trip to Antarctica around the seasons and the weather.
+It’s important to plan your Antarctica expeditions around the seasons and the weather.
 Tour operators, boat expeditions, and accommodations are not open year round, meaning Antarctica is not always accessible to tourists.

 - High season: Late December – February